mwilborne/nudgepad/how-to-build-a-tool.md

 NudgePad exposes an API that your tool can use to read and write files to the user's project.
 You also have access to the latest jQuery($), and some other libraries.

-Currently, the NudgePad API consists of 1 core objects:
+Currently, the NudgePad API consists of a few core objects:

-1. Tool

 #### Tool